img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Niall McLaughlin Architects

-Holly joined Niall McLaughlin Architects in 2014 and became an Associate in 2020.
-Holly is actively involved in the practice’s higher education, schools, and private residential projects.
-Holly is responsible for the office resourcing and implements our H&S strategies alongside the Practice Manager.
-Holly leads the Professional Development working group and contributes to the management of our Recruitment, New Business and bids.
-Holly is part of the IT/BIM implementation working group.
-Prior to joining the practice, she worked at several design-led practices in London and gained experience in the housing, education and cultural sectors.
-She has been involved in Diploma level teaching concurrent to her time in practice and contributes to guest tutoring at various schools of architecture.
-Holly studied architecture at the University of Northumbria in Newcastle and completed her Part III studies at The Bartlett School of Architecture, UCL in 2014.
+Holly Galbraith joined Niall McLaughlin Architects in 2014 and became an associate in 2020.
+She is actively involved in the practice’s higher education, schools, and private residential projects, is responsible for the office resourcing and implements its H&S strategies alongside the practice manager.
+She leads the professional development working group and contributes to the management of the firm's recruitment, new business and bids.
+She is part of the IT/BIM implementation working group.
+Previously she worked at several design-led practices in London and gained experience in the housing, education and cultural sectors.
+She has been involved in diploma level teaching concurrent to her time in practice and contributes to guest tutoring at various schools of architecture.
+She studied architecture at the University of Northumbria in Newcastle and completed her Part III studies at The Bartlett School of Architecture, UCL in 2014.
 She is an ARB registered architect.

 Carl Gulland Carl Gulland